Mission: To respond to the needs and uphold the rights of victims and witnesses.

 - Assist in accessing the Victim Notification System (VNS).
 If a person is identified as a victim in a federal case, they will have access to the national automated case status information system called VNS.
 This system provides access to ongoing case status updates from the arrest of an offender throughout their prison sentence.
 Access to VNS is limited to victims who have received a confidential PIN from a federal law enforcement agency or the United States Attorney's Office.

-Additionally if you have any questions about your rights as a victim of federal crime as set out above, or if you believe you have not been given the opportunity to exercise your rights as a crime victim, please contact the U.S. Attorney’s Victim-Witness Unit at 503-727-1033.
 The U.S. Attorney’s Office Victim-Witness Unit is committed to our mission to respond to the needs and uphold the rights of victims and witnesses.
 If you have any reason to believe your rights have not been honored, please contact the Office of the Victims’ Rights Ombudsman.